zhou13/gOSPREY/README.md

 beta with some improvements, including:

-* A robust CUDA implementation of GA\*, a variant of A\* algorithm runs on any CUDA-compatiable device in a massive parallel fashion.
+* A robust CUDA implementation of GA\*, a variant of A\* algorithm runs on any CUDA-compatible device in a massive parallel fashion.

-* Improved computation of heuristic function for structure-based computation protein deisgn, which is able to acceleate the protein design procedure significently without any parallelization.
+* Improved computation of heuristic function for structure-based computation protein design, which is able to accelerate the protein design procedure significantly even without parallelization.

 * An implementation of GSMA\* on CUDA, which is able to continue the design process even if the system is out of memory.